Earth

 Cold Trap

 The temperature of the atmosphere decreases with increasing altitude above the surface up to the ozone layer.
 The temperature below the ozone layer is below the freezing point of water.
 If water vapor gets up too high in the atmosphere, it condenses and rains back to the surface.
-This height is below the ozone layer, so the water vapor does not get high enough to be dissociated---there is a ``cold trap'' below the ozone layer.
+This height is below the ozone layer, so the water vapor does not get high enough to be dissociated---there is a "cold trap" below the ozone layer.

 Within the past couple of decades, the ozone layer has been partially destroyed by some of the chemicals used in modern devices.
-One class of ozone-destroying chemicals are called chlorofluorcarbons (CFC's) that are used in aerosol sprays, the cooling fluid in older refrigerators and air conditioners and in making styrofoam.
+One class of ozone-destroying chemicals are called chlorofluorocarbons (CFC's) that are used in aerosol sprays, the cooling fluid in older refrigerators and air conditioners and in making styrofoam.
 Most of the industrialized nations have taken steps to reduce the production of CFC's, but the CFC's already in the atmosphere will take some time to disappear and the ozone destruction will continue for a while.
 You may have heard that some ozone is produced by engines here on the surface.
 Unfortunately, that ozone does not make it to the ozone layer high up.
 Also, ozone can damage our respiratory system.

 Go to pictures from the surface of our home planet